 The IRS has established several strict ground rules for the way 401(k) plans are run, but they've also left some leeway for employers in terms of participation rules.
 So while the exact 401(k) rules of participation are somewhat flexible, there are generally three rules all employers must follow:

-For the calendar years 2013 and 2014, the employee can contribute up to $17,500 on a pre-tax basis.
-In 2015, employees' contributions will be determined via an index of inflation, and can move up in $500 increments.
+For the calendar years 2014 and 2015, the employee can contribute up to $17,500 and $18,000 respectively on a pre-tax basis.
+In 2016, employees' contributions will be determined via an index of inflation, and can move up in $500 increments.
 Individuals 50 or older by year end are also eligible for the catch-up contribution discussed later in this article.

 Note: Updated contribution limits are generally available in mid to late October.

 Anyone reaching the age of 50 or more by December 31st is eligible for an additional catch-up contribution.
-For the calendar years 2013 and 2014, employees can make an additional $5,500 contribution to their 401(k) plan on a pre-tax basis.
-In 2015, the catch-up contribution will be indexed to inflation and can rise in $500 increments.
+Employees can make an additional $5,500 (2014) and $6,000 (2015) contribution to their 401(k) plan on a pre-tax basis.
+In 2016, the catch-up contribution will be indexed to inflation and can rise in $500 increments.

 We mentioned earlier that employers had some flexibility around the participation rules they establish.
 Each year, the employer's 401(k) plan must pass a test the IRS conducts to ensure robust participation in the plan.
 Essentially, the IRS wants to ensure the benefits of the plan are flowing to both highly-compensated employees as well as rank-and-file members of the company.